How to Design REST API? The Twitter Example

 withheldScope : String When present, indicates whether the content being withheld is the "status" or a "user."

-12. A tweet associates with a user.
+12. A tweet is associated with a user.
 Let's create an associated class from the Tweet class.
 Move your mouse pointer over the Tweet class.
-Press and drag out the Resource Catalog button at top right.
+Press and drag out the Resource Catalog button at the top-right.

 create associated class

-13. Release the mouse button and select Association -> Class from Resource Catalog.
+13. Release the mouse button and select Association -> Class from the Resource Catalog.

 create associated class in resource catalog